 The Executive Board shall implement and evaluate this Group Remuneration Policy as approved by the Supervisory Board in accordance with the provisions of this Group Remuneration Policy.

 Role of the WGR

 In addition, there is a working group remuneration (“WGR”) in place comprising of the directors and/or specialists of the HR, legal, financial risk, non financial risk, financial control and audit departments.
 The WGR participants may provide and will at request provide input on any decision of the Executive Board and/or the Supervisory Board on the following subjects: (i) the determination of the Identified Staff (as defined below) list, (ii) this Group Remuneration Policy and the other Remuneration Policies, (iii) the setting of Key Performance Indicators (“KPI’s”), (iv) the processes around variable remuneration and (v) any other material remuneration matters.
 ATHORA NETHERLANDS reserves the right to prepare decisions of the Executive Board and Supervisory Board regarding the above mentioned subjects in another way than through the WGR, provided that the input of the HR, legal, financial risk, non financial risk, financial control and audit departments is taken into account.

 The following persons are considered to be identified staff:

 - persons (i) who are part of the Executive Board or the Supervisory Board or (ii) who effectively run ATHORA NETHERLANDS or have other key functions or (iii) who fall under other categories of staff whose professional activities have a material impact on ATHORA NETHERLANDS’ risk profile, are considered ATHORA NETHERLANDS Identified Staff under this Group Remuneration Policy; and

-- persons working under the responsibility of Zwitserleven PPI who effectively manage Zwitserleven PPI and fulfill key functions (sleutelfuncties) within the meaning of the RBB 2017, as well as other categories of staff whose professional activities have a material impact on the risk profile of Zwitserleven PPI.
+- persons working under the responsibility of Zwitserleven PPI who effectively manage Zwitserleven PPI and fulfil key functions (sleutelfuncties) within the meaning of the RBB 2017, as well as other categories of staff whose professional activities have a material impact on the risk profile of Zwitserleven PPI.